 Funder: National Institutes of Health

-Summary: Supports discovery and mechanistic research to advance understanding of cardiovascular disease in type 1 diabetes via the CARE-T1D consortium.
+Summary: Supports collaborative research to advance understanding of cardiovascular disease mechanisms and complications in individuals with type 1 diabetes.